lfd/grinch/README.md

 Grinch is a minimalist operating systems, mainly developed for educational and testing purposes.
 Grinch is designed to run on RISC-V platforms.
-It is able to run userspace processes (called ECHSE, Elf grinCH Static Executable), and virtual machines.
+It is able to run userspace processes (ELF format), and virtual machines.
 Userland applications shall have basic POSIX support.
 Therefore, grinch comes with its own minimalist libc implementation.

 Don't expect anything to work.